 SO, parents desperately go to the doctor for help; most likely putting the baby on acid blockers.
 This is the WORST thing to do because the stomach is a very acid environment with a pH at 2 or less.
-Stomach acid is essential for to absorb vitamin B-12 and minerals that allow you to release hormones from the pancreas, without which can lead to development of diabetes.
+Stomach acid is essential to absorb vitamin B-12 and minerals that allow you to release hormones from the pancreas, without which can lead to the development of diabetes.

 Stomach acid also helps breakdown protein.
 When you don’t have stomach acid to breakdown food, undigested proteins sit like a rock in the intestines.
 This slowly eats holes in your intestines and this inflammation begins a detrimental snowball effect.
 When you start to have holes in your intestines, food starts to leak into your bloodstream (leading to leaky gut syndrome).
 This is awful because the immune system goes into overdrive to kill the unknown substances in the blood…NOW we have food allergies!
 So if you are feeding the baby grains and cow’s milk, they will most likely develop a wheat and dairy allergy…oh boy!

 If you have a child or YOU are suffering from acid reflux, click HERE for natural supplements to heal your gut.
-Please contact me for a consult for additional help!
+Please contact me for a consultation for additional help!

 There has recently been a 16X increase in the use of acid reflux medicine in infants.
 Even though a study showed that there was no difference in infants from a placebo!
-When families eliminate common allergen such as dairy, soy, and wheat from the baby’s and breastfeeding mother’s diet, by day 3 or 4 the infants no longer suffer from acid reflux.
+When families eliminate common allergens such as dairy, soy, and wheat from the baby’s and breastfeeding mother’s diet, by day 3 or 4 the infants no longer suffer from acid reflux.
 This means a total elimination!
 Not just the 80/20 rule.
-It takes a lot of commitment by the family, but it is well worth the effort.
+It takes a lot of commitment from the family, but it is well worth the effort.

 Milk-based formulas often cause allergies while soy-based formulas contain growth inhibitors, mineral blocking phytic acid, and plant forms of estrogens that have adverse effects on hormonal development.
 Soy formula is also devoid of cholesterol which is essential for the brain (our brains are 60% cholesterol!) and nervous system.